 If you believe an owner's actions have caused you to suffer from a dog bite or a dog attack, you need to take steps to protect your legal rights allowed under New York State law.
 If you have questions about your legal options, a New York premises liability lawyer can help you understand your next steps.

 What steps should be taken after a dog bite?
 First, you will need to report the bite, which you can do by calling 311.
-From there, talk to a New York dog bite lawyer who will help you navigate the legal process and will ensure your rights are protected as a dog bite victim.
+From there, talk to a New York dog attack lawyer who will help you navigate the legal process and will ensure your rights are protected as a dog bite victim.